jessicayin/osmo_tactile_glove/hardware_guides/flash_firmware.md

 ### 4. Build the firmware in the STM32 Cube IDE.
 Create two separate workspaces, the projects will override each other.
 Open your STM32CubeIDE workspace and select File --> Import Projects from existing File System.
 Point the directory location to ../hardware/glove/fw/BowieGlove or ../hardware/glove/fw/BowieGlove_rtos to open the project.

 Open the main.c under Core/src/main.c.
 Select the hammer icon at the top toolbar to build this project.
+The setting for the hammer icon should be "1 - Debug".

 ### 5. Flash the firmware to the MCU board.
 Plug in the MCU board with the USB C - USB A cable to a power source, such as the computer.
-The three LEDs on the board should light up briefly.
+The LEDs on the board will not light up until after the firmware has been successfully flashed.

 Firmly press the TagConnect pins into the MCU board.
 While maintaining contact and firm pressure, click the green arrow in the IDE to flash the binary to the MCU board.